Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets

-We have previously found that the maximum energy gain of particles $\mathcal{E}_{\rm max}$ correlates with the maximum Lorentz factor that they probe along their trajectory (figure 6 in MC19).
+We have previously found that the maximum energy gain of particles $\mathcal{E}_{\rm max}$ correlates with the maximum Lorentz factor that they probe along their trajectory (Figure 6 in MC19).
 This correlation is recovered also when SGS is introduced, as shown in Figure \ref{max_gain}, but the overall normalization of the average energy gain depends on $\kappa$.
 Increasing SGS leads to larger energy gains, which saturate for $\kappa\lesssim 10$.
 The difference with respect to $\kappa = \infty$ lies in the fact that SGS helps to break the correlation between in- and out-going angles, which yields a larger energy gain per cycle.

-This claim is further reinforced by the cumulative distribution of the energy gains of particles with $\mathcal{E} \geq 2 $ shown in Figure~\ref{ratio}.
+This claim is further reinforced by the cumulative distribution $\eta(> \log_{10}(\mathcal{E}))$ of the energy gains of particles with $\mathcal{E} \geq 2 $ shown in Figure~\ref{ratio} for particles with initial gyroradii $\alpha_{\rm i}\in [2 \times 10^{-4},2 \times 10^{-1}]$, where $\eta$ is defined as $\eta =\frac{\mathcal{E}}{N} \frac{dN}{d \mathcal E}$ .
 We note a clear increase in the energy boosts that particles experience with increasing SGS.
 While for $\kappa = \infty$ having more than one \emph{espresso} shot is relatively rare, already for $\kappa = 1000$, about 7\% of particles gain a factor of $\geq \geff^4$ in energy, the equivalent of two \emph{espresso} shots.
 This fraction increases to about 24\%, 48\%, and 54\% for $\kappa = 100$, $\kappa = 10$, and $\kappa = 1$ respectively.
 Given the uncertainties in the seed abundance and spectra in AGN hosts, such efficiencies should not be translated directly into a UHECR luminosity for given AGNs; still, our exercise suggests that the more SGS is added, the easier it is to accelerate pre-existing energetic particles.
 Note that the observed UHECR flux may be accounted for by reaccelerating as little as $\sim 10^{-4}-10^{-2}$ of the highest-energy galactic seeds \citep{caprioli15}, which happens even for large values of $\kappa$.